stepzak/zero-tensor/README.md

 fn main() {
     let dataset_dir = Path::new("/path/to/imagenet");

     // 1.
-Define your augmentation pipeline (executed in Rust, zero-allocation) let pipeline = AugmentationPipeline::<f32>::new()
+Define your augmentation pipeline (executed in Rust, may require preallocated buffers.
+Preallocated buffers do not affect hot loop speed) let pipeline = AugmentationPipeline::<f32>::new()
         .then(Resize::new(256, 256)).unwrap()
         .then(RandomCrop::new(224, 224)).unwrap()